Skip to main content

 1. Prevention: This pillar involves strategies to prevent substance use before it becomes a problem, such as education and awareness campaigns, public health initiatives, and community outreach programs.

-2. Treatment: This pillar involves providing access to a range of evidence-based treatment options, including detoxification, rehabilitation, and harm reduction services, such as needle exchange programs and supervised consumption sites.
+2. Treatment: This pillar involves providing access to a range of evidence-based treatment options, including detoxification, rehabilitation, and harm-reduction services, such as needle exchange programs and supervised consumption sites.

 3. Harm Reduction: This pillar involves reducing the negative consequences associated with substance use, such as overdose and the spread of infectious diseases, through measures such as safe drug consumption facilities and the provision of clean needles and other harm reduction supplies.